bmarlow/Ansible-Satellite-Self-Service/1-Deploy_VMs_From_Satellite_with_Ansible/README.md

       state: present

 ```
-**If unsure of names/values for certain parameters, I suggest referencing the hammer commands listed earlier**
+**If unsure of names/values for certain parameters, reference the hammer commands listed earlier.**

 After running this playbook we will see that a couple of things have been accomplished:
-- A host was created in Satellite, and assigned all of the appropriate information (Org, Location, Lifecycle Enviornment, Content View, etc)
+- A host was created in Satellite
+- All of the appropriate information (Org, Location, Lifecycle Environment, Content View, etc) has been assigned to that host
 - A host was created in our virtualization environment, but not turned on

 ## Turning on the Virtual Machine